arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 Possibly, another more interesting example is with multi-threading functions using locks.
 They *do compose*, but in a surprising and unsafe way.
-Let me show you.

 Imagine that you have the guarantee that every process requesting locks eventually releases them.
 Given that you can count on this property for every process in isolation, does the composition of 2 processes hold the same guarantee?
 Unfortunately, no. Consider 2 functions acquiring 2 locks `x` and `y`, in opposite order: